surveycto/encrypt/README.md

 #### Field value

 This field returns the encrypted data in a list.
-The default separator in the list is a space, but you can customize this.
+The default list separator is a space, but you can customize it.
 The order of the encrypted data will be the same as the order of the plaintext data provided to the [parameters](#parameters).

 For example, let's say the first piece of encrypted data has a value of `f5l2KcvRKodlSf6n06tqgQ==|XSFHs2RWb/w2bo5VC2+ipg==` and the second has a value of `imE9GbCxHJJAq3BVXmGpgg==|dqoSP2Jb/jOWPa8eleug/w==`.
 The field value would be this: